Vennila Veedu: Soundtrack

 The soundtrack album was composed by Dhanraj Manickam.
 The lyrics were written by Vetri Mahalingam and Kabilan.
 The track 'Johny Johny' sung by Gana Bala was released as a single on 23 July 2013.
-The single track is a mish-mash of the famous nursery rhymes 'Johny Johny Yes Papa', 'Baa Baa Black Sheep', 'Twinkle Twinkle Little Star' and the Airtel song 'Ovvoru Friendum Theva Machan'.
+The single incorporates the nursery rhymes "Johnny Johnny Yes Papa", "Baa, Baa, Black Sheep" and "Twinkle, Twinkle, Little Star", along with the Airtel song "Ovvoru Friendum Theva Machan".
 The audio CD was released by director Cheran and received by Thamizhachi Thangapandian and director R. K. Selvamani.